simon-anders/GraphSim/README.md

 *History note:* The link to the software in ther original paper has gone dead long ago.
 Thankfully, in 2010, [Marcus P. da Silva](https://orcid.org/0000-0002-6641-8712) rescued my code and gave it a new home on GitHub, [here](https://github.com/marcusps/GraphSim) and kept it maintained for a several years.
 I have now forked his repo to my own GitHub are, so that I could update the code to make it run with Python 3.
-What follows is Marcus's original README file. --Simon
+What follows is mostly Marcus's original README file. --Simon

 This is a git repository for Simon Anders' library to simulate an important class of quantum circuits.